Skip to main content

 There is a growing incidence of traumatic brain injury among athletes, and Ohio enacted a “Return to Play” law, which requires coaches to pull players out of a game or practice if they show any symptoms of a concussion.
 Other common injuries may include:

-Defective Sports Equipment & Sporting Hazards
+Defective Sports Equipment & Safety Hazards

 Football Concussions & ALS